SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus

 \subsection{Benchmark Construction}

 \paragraph{Data Sampling} The SpineBench was constructed by sampling from the SpineMed-450k dataset.
 Following the original distribution of SpineMed-450k, we sampled 500 multiple-choice questions and 100 medical reports.
-This subset incorporates 14 spinal sub-diseases and data from multiple sources (see Figure \ref{fig:fig3}(b) for details).
+This subset incorporates 14 spinal sub-diseases and data from multiple sources (see Appendix \ref{app:distribution} for details).

 \paragraph{Data Validation} To ensure the integrity of SpineBench, a rigorous review process was implemented involving a team of 17 board-certified orthopedic surgeons.
 To mitigate bias and ensure objectivity, the surgeons were divided into three independent groups.
 Each group collaboratively validated the quality of the questions.
 Erroneous question-answer pairs were corrected, and questions deemed unsuitable for the evaluation set were removed.
 Ultimately, SpineBench comprises 487 high-quality multiple-choice questions and 87 report generation prompts.